Lucario and the Mystery of Mew Review

 Aaron and Lucario flashback!
 Aaron's hat, gloves and cloak lie discarded on a tree branch as he douses his feet in a hot spring.
 Lucario stands warily beside him.
 Aaron encourages him to put his feet in the water too because it's nice and relaxing, but Lucario says he'll be fine.
 Aaron won't just stand for that and playfully pulls him down, insisting he must try it.
 Lucario does so, tentatively, and then smiles.
 It really is nice...

 ...back in the present, Ash calls out to Lucario to come join them in the hot spring.
 Lucario turns around and walks away without a word as Max wonders if he just doesn't like hot springs.
 We know better.

-May eyes a strange-looking crystalline flower, resembling a tightly-wound cocoon, on a small outcropping of rock nearby.
+May eyes a strange-looking crystalline flower, resembling a cocoon, on a small outcropping of rock nearby.
 Ash climbs up to take a look at it.
 However, he slips and uproots it, tumbling back down into the water while May narrowly manages to catch the falling flower.
-They decide to go and replant it, while Lucario looks on the flower from afar...
+They decide to replant it on the bank, while Lucario looks on the flower from afar...

 Aaron and Lucario flashback!
 The pair of them look down at the same kind of flower on the ground.
 Aaron explains that it is a "time flower": it will show a "miracle of time" to those who can use Aura...

 ...back in the present, Lucario turns away without telling the kids what he knows.

 Later, the kids go to replant the flower while the geysers rage on.
 When May hands it to Ash, however, the cocoon glows and unwinds, and suddenly the faint image of Ash falling into the hot spring while the flower tumbles down is overlaid on the environment.
 This is how time flowers work: when an Aura-sensitive person touches one, it "records" an image of what is going on around it, and if it is later touched by another Aura user, this image will be projected around the flower.